What You'll Learn

 Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games actually cause ADHD?
 Does it make it worse?
 Or does the intense focus this child brings to video games suggest that they don’t have ADHD after all?

 First, “there is no evidence whatsoever that TV or video games cause ADHD,” explains Natalie Weder, MD, a child and adolescent psychiatrist at the Child Mind Institute who has treated many kids with the disorder.
 That said, super-fast-paced TV shows and video games do have a special appeal for kids who have ADHD.

 “If you think about SpongeBob, or a video game, there’s never a second when there’s nothing happening on the screen,” Dr. Weder notes.
 “If you’re playing a video game, you have to immediately respond; otherwise you lose.
 You don’t have time to think.
 So kids with ADHD are very drawn to that — here are no gaps for them to start thinking about something else.”

 Video games effectively hold the attention of kids who find it very challenging to concentrate in the rest of their lives.
 But what’s happening when kids are absorbed in video games isn’t the same kind of paying attention that other tasks require.

-“Continuous activity doesn’t mean sustained attention,” points out Dr. Ron Steingard, a child and adolescent psychiatrist at the Child Mind Institute.
+“Continuous activity doesn’t mean sustained attention,” points out Ron Steingard, MD, a child and adolescent psychiatrist at the Child Mind Institute.
 “The task is changing so rapidly, short bursts of attention are all that’s involved.
 These games are constantly shifting focus, and there is instant gratification and reward.”

 It makes sense the kids with ADHD would find games more compelling than the average person.
 “Nothing else in life moves that quickly and rewards that spontaneously,” notes Dr. Steingard.